Jessecar96/SteamBot/README.md

 ## Info ##

 **SteamBot** is a bot written in C# for the purpose of interacting with Steam Chat and Steam Trade.
 As of right now, about 6 contributors have all added to the bot.
-The bot is publicly available, and is available under the MIT License.
+The bot is publicly available under the MIT License.

 ## Configuration Instructions ##

 ### Step 0 ###
-If you've recently just cloned this repository, there are a few things you need to do.
+If you've just recently  cloned this repository, there are a few things you need to do.

-1. Run `git submodule init` in order to initalize the submodule configuration file.
+1. Run `git submodule init` to initalize the submodule configuration file.
 2. Run `git submodule update` to pull the latest version of the submodules that are included (namely, SteamKit2).
 3. Build the program.
 Since SteamKit2 is licensed under the LGPL, and SteamBot should be released under the MIT license, SteamKit2's code cannot be included in SteamBot.
 This includes executables.
-We'll probably make downloads available on github.
+We'll probably make downloads available on GitHub.
 4. Continue on like normal.

 ### Step 1 ###